 - In-Force Management: Ensuring all levers are fully engaged to retain existing value and drive additional profits from current blocks of business.
-This requires making decisions based on a granular understanding of lapse propensities, precisely targeting retention programmes to the right clients, optimising up-sell and cross-sell campaigns, and including benefits reduction in the mix.
+This requires making decisions based on a granular understanding of lapse propensities, precisely targeting retention programs to the right clients, optimizing up-sell and cross-sell campaigns, and including benefits reduction in the mix.

 - New Business: Ensuring products sold are optimally priced to achieve the best trade-off between sales and profitability.

 - Operational Costs: Deploying people to the most productive areas and providing them with the best possible tools helps automate and increase the effectiveness of business processes.
 This enables teams to refocus their time on decision making and strategy.

 - M&A and Disposals: In cases where an owner’s available resources are insufficient to meet the value-generation potential of a book of business, then positioning this for sale may be the best outcome.
 Acquirers who are able to achieve economies of scale and deploy advanced data and technology approaches will be best positioned to extract maximum value.

 Underpinning each of these levers is a need to harness data analytics and insights to deeply understand life insurers’ books and opportunities for improved business outcomes.
 The tools to generate these insights already exist and are readily available for insurers to deploy.

 Without these tools, life insurers will lack the granular insights necessary to identify the hidden pockets of value capable of improving profitability, both immediately and in the long-term.
 The right tools can also deliver insights into how different processes can be adjusted to directly impact competitiveness and meet business objectives.
 This leads to a better understanding of how decisions they make concerning products and pricing immediately affect growth and profitability.